Request a Free Bankruptcy Consultation

-A Chapter 7 bankruptcy provides the debtor with a complete discharge of their debts without requiring the debtor to repay any of their unsecured debts.
+A Chapter 7 bankruptcy provides a debtor with a complete discharge of their debts without requiring the debtor to repay any of their unsecured debts.
 A Chapter 7 bankruptcy is not available to all debtors though.
 A Chapter 7 is only available to those who are unable to pay their creditors after deducting their basic living expenses.
-A Chapter 7 bankruptcy uses the means test to determine which debtors are eligible to file a Chapter 7.
+A Chapter 7 bankruptcy uses the means test to determine who is eligible to file a Chapter 7.

 Chapter 13 Bankruptcy

 A Chapter 13 bankruptcy establishes a payment plan for the debtor over a period of three to five years.
 The main benefit of a Chapter 13 bankruptcy is that it permits the debtor to reorganize their debts.
 This is particularly important when the debtor’s home is their main concern.
 If you have fallen behind on your mortgage, but wish to keep your home and prevent foreclosure, you may want to consider a Chapter 13 bankruptcy.